venilnoronha/venilnoronha.github.io/_posts/2018-04-02-designing-asynchronous-functions-with-go.md

 For the purpose of this post, let's consider a user who is searching for a few flights on a flight search engine.
 The user has a complex query, and therefore, must be handled at two levels:

 1\.
 The search engine must query third-party APIs to obtain broad flight listings.<br>
 2\.
-The search engine then has to apply complex filters and stream data to the user.
+The search engine then has to apply complex filters and stream flights to the user.

 ## The Design